ozeriyarin/ozeriyarin/README.md

 I'm dedicated to enhancing my skills in kotlin and AR.
 Currently, I'm diving deeper into kotlin to expand my knowledge and capabilities.

 # 💡 Goals for the Future
-In the coming months, I plan to keep studing and finish my project.
+In the coming months, I plan to keep studying and finish my project.
 I'm excited about the possibilities and eager to learn more new technologies and sharpen my skills .

 # 🔧 Technologies & Tools
 I work with kotlin | AR core | android studio